Configuring a Direct Connection

 Setting Up the Native Driver Classpath

-Update the native driver path in the WebSphere portal so that the Delinea driver can directly call the native driver.
+Update the native driver path in the WebSphere Application Server administrative console so that the Delinea JDBC Proxy Driver can directly call the native driver.

-1. Select Servers > Server Types > WebSphere application Servers > server1.
+1. In the administrative console, navigate Servers > Server Types > WebSphere application Servers > server1.

 alt